ethersphere/ethswarm-blog-hugo/content/foundation/posts/1-meanwhile-in-swarm.md

 As you probably know, **the fourth round of Swarm grants was a success**.
 We are happy to see all the new interesting Swarm use cases coming to life every day. **You can** [**check this blog**](https://medium.com/ethereum-swarm/the-final-countdown-announcing-the-4th-round-of-swarm-grant-recipients-5a973a82b17a) **post** and see it for yourself.

 Below you’ll find all that’s been happening in Swarm for the last month.
-Dive right in and see what your favorite Swarm track has been up to.
+Dive right in and see what your favourite Swarm track has been up to.

 # **Bee Track**